Foxy/foxy-cloudflare-addtocart-signing/README.md

 ## Overview

-This Cloudflare Worker generate [HMAC product verification](https://wiki.foxycart.com/v/2.0/hmac_validation) on the edge.
+This Cloudflare Worker generate [HMAC product verification](https://wiki.foxycart.com/v/2.0/hmac_validation) on [the edge](https://www.cloudflare.com/learning/serverless/glossary/what-is-edge-computing/).

-It allows you to generate HMAC verified forms and links for your static pages or pages hosted in third party services.
+It allows you to generate HMAC verified forms and links for your static pages or pages hosted in third party services, provided you control the domain.

 ## Usage